oracle-livelabs/oci/oci-stack-monitoring-fundamentals/enterprise-summary/enterprise-summary.md

  	Clicking an alarm name will open a new tab in your browser to investigate and work the alarm within Oracle Cloud Infrastructure's Monitoring Service.

  	![Oracle Cloud Monitoring Service, showing details of the host down alarm](images/3-3-ent-sum.png " ")

+ 	With the new browser tab open, let's review this example alarm.
+The **Alarm Definition** provides critical details into the firing state for this specific metric.
+ 	1) At the top of the page, we can see the name of the alarm, Host Down, and the current status of the alarm is **Firing**, and the severity is **Critical**.

+ 	2) Moving down the page, we can identify the compartment where the alarming resource resides, OracleApps.
+The OCID of the resource is provided to help identify the offending resource.
+To identify the resource in a firing state, the OCID can copied and placed into the OCI search bar for easy identification and navigation.
+Next we see the **Namespace**.
+Stack Monitoring places all metric data into the **oracle_appmgmt** namespace.
+This is true for all resource types except Oracle Database.
+Oracle Database metrics are stored in the **oracle_oci_database** namespace.
+Stack Monitoring utilizes **Resource groups** to organize the large number of metrics provided out-of-the-box.
+Examples of Resource groups include: host, apache_tomcat, weblogic_j2eeserver, and elastic_search to name a few.

+ 	3) The OCI Monitoring Service provides a variety of ways to notify users an alarm is firing.
+In this example, we can see this alarm is defined to notify users within the Topic, StackMonDemo.
+A topic is a grouping of similar notification types, such as a list of email addresses.
+Examples of other Topic subscription protocols include Slack, PagerDuty, or a custom function to name a few.

+ 	This particular alarm is configured to group notifications across metric streams.
+Grouping notifications within a metric stream reduces the number of alarms a user would receive.
+Using this alarm as an example, **Host Down**, was configured to fire if any host within this compartment, OracleApps, goes down.
+The members of the Topic Stack MonDemo notification group will be notified via email.
+Should more than one host go down, a single email will be sent to each member of the group, and the notification and alarm status page will denote multiple OCIDs in a firing state.

+ 	4) By default when the **Alarm Definition** browser tab opens, the last hour of firing history will be displayed.
+The time period can easily be adjusted using the drop-down.

  	Once you have reviewed the alarm, close the browser tab to return to Stack Monitoring.